jgrana/IconActionSheet/README.md

 # Introduction

-These project contains a reusable class for presenting a view that imitates that uiactionsheet in iOS.
-In iOS 6 the button based action sheet has been replaced in several Apple apps with an action sheet that contains friendlier space saving icons.
-This class allows people to easily reproduce this same control
+This project contains a reusable classes for presenting a view that imitates the uiactivityviewcontroller in iOS.
+In iOS 6 the button based action sheet has been replaced in several Apple apps with a controller that contains friendlier space saving icons.
+This class allows people to easily reproduce this same control using blocks and allows for easier customizations than the uiactivityviewcontroller.

 ![][1]